scottng/cryptography-with-go/README.md

 Because AES is a block cipher, it can only encrypt a fixed amount of data.
 To encrypt data of arbitrary size, AES must be used along with a mode of operation.
 Go's crypto/cipher package provides several modes.
- In this project, I use CBC, CTR, GCM, and MAC modes from the crypto/cipher package.
+ In this project, I use CBC, CTR, and GCM modes from the crypto/cipher package.

 ## Asymmetric Encryption
 ### Public Key Encryption
 * `asymmetric-encryption/public-key-encryption/public-key.go`
 This program applies public key encryption to an arbitrary file using the RSA implementation provided by Go's crypto/rsa.
 It takes as input the path to a file, encrypts and decrypts it, and prints the encryption and decryption time.
 This was made to demonstrate one of the drawbacks of public key encryption: the slow speed of encryption of large files.